Lennon Song Begs the Question "What If We Were More Cooperative and Less Competitive?"

 The religious community thought the song was blasphemous and the business world thought it was a communist plot, but what if we did just for a moment imagine what it would be like if we stopped competing and started working together?
 Just what would the world be like?

 Imagine Seeing the Individual Instead of the Stereotype

 In the first section, I alluded to the idea that the concept of cooperation is attached to the idea that more than enough exists for everyone.
 In this section, Let's look at another problem, social injustice.
 I am not going to say that I don't have biases, but I know that I do.
-My biases however don't tend to be based in bigotry, but based in the idea that bigotry isn't a big deal.
+My biases however don't tend to be based on bigotry but based on the idea that bigotry isn't a big deal.
 But in the lives of many people, bigotry is a big deal.

 He and I went into a posh neighborhood and we thought we would have a great day, but house after house, we were greeted with hostility.
-I though, "okay so we're just having a bad day." but he said, "these people are prejudice."
+I thought, "okay so we're just having a bad day." but he said, "these people are prejudiced."
 I thought that was unlikely, but I didn't say anything, but I decided to just watch.

 We went to a house of a couple and the husband was very kind and invited us in.
-The woman stood with closed stance and gave her husband a dirty look.
+The woman stood with a closed stance and gave her husband a dirty look.
 We tried to discuss what we were selling.
 When questions were asked, they were not directed toward the trainer, but they were directed toward me.
-Finally the woman said to the husband,"I can't believe that you let that man in here."
+Finally, the woman said to the husband, "I can't believe that you let that man in here."

 I finally realized what he said was true.
-These people were prejudice, and I was ashamed being associated with white people like that.
-After that, my eyes are more open to the realization that in our grouping of individuals into social groups does each of us a disservice.
+These people were prejudiced, and I was ashamed to be associated with white people like that.
+After that, my eyes are more open to the realization that our grouping of individuals into social groups does each of us a disservice.
 The sad thing is, too many people are not even aware that they are looking at others this way.
-Its time we wake up and imagine what the world would be like if we started seeing the individual rather than the stereotype.
+It's time we wake up and imagine what the world would be like if we started seeing the individual rather than the stereotype.

 Imagine that we could look beyond prejudice and see the individual rather than the label.